 - Managing Microsoft Defender Antivirus protection, including managing product and protection updates

 - Reporting on Microsoft Defender Antivirus protection

-In most cases, Windows 10 will disable Microsoft Defender Antivirus if it finds another antivirus product that is running and up-to-date.
+In most cases, Windows 10 or Windows 11 will disable Microsoft Defender Antivirus if it finds another antivirus product that is running and up-to-date.
 You must disable or uninstall third-party antivirus products before Microsoft Defender Antivirus will function.
-If you re-enable or install third-party antivirus products, then Windows 10 automatically disables Microsoft Defender Antivirus.
+If you re-enable or install third-party antivirus products, then Windows 10 or Windows 11 automatically disables Microsoft Defender Antivirus.

 |Tool||Deployment options (2)||Management options (network-wide configuration and policy or baseline deployment) (3)||Reporting options|

 |Microsoft Intune||Add endpoint protection settings in Intune||Configure device restriction settings in Intune||Use the Intune console to manage devices|

 |Microsoft Endpoint Manager (1)||Use the [Endpoint Protection point site system role] and [enable Endpoint Protection with custom client settings]||With [default and customized antimalware policies] and [client management]||With the default [Configuration Manager Monitoring workspace] and [email alerts]|

 |Group Policy and Active Directory (domain-joined)||Use a Group Policy Object to deploy configuration changes and ensure Microsoft Defender Antivirus is enabled.||Use Group Policy Objects (GPOs) to [Configure update options for Microsoft Defender Antivirus] and [Configure Windows Defender features]||Endpoint reporting is not available with Group Policy.
 You can generate a list of [Group Policies to determine if any settings or policies are not applied]|